-In blog post we cover the essentials of managing innovation.
-Answering the elusive question ‘what is innovation management?’ but also exploring the benefits and importance of innovation management.
+In this blog post, we cover the essentials of managing innovation, answering the elusive question ‘what is innovation management?’ whilst also exploring the benefits and importance of innovation management.

 What is Innovation Management?

-Overall innovation within the business is the ‘different’ and ‘brave’ projects that traditionally have been undervalued but are now understood to offer greater value to the bottom line.
-Not just in terms of living your brand values and driving customer experience or brand awareness, but also the impact it can have on staff morale.
-Innovation has the potential to not only make employees happier and reduce staff turnover.
-It can also be a vehicle to attract top talent that is more likely to want to work for a business successfully driving forward innovation.
+Innovation can also be a vehicle to attract top talent that is more likely to want to work for a business successfully driving forward innovation.
 They then become loyal employees who value the opportunity to be a part of the innovation process.
-Empowering employees to be innovative is a big part of why we do what we do here at Idea Drop, giving them the innovation management tools to transform ideas into reality.
+Empowering employees to be innovative is a big part of why we do what we do here at Idea Drop.
+Our innovation management software gives them the tools to transform ideas into reality.

 - Resolving recurring problems in the business with creative solutions

 - Increasing workplace productivity with new processes and procedures

 - Showcasing business values and highlighting your qualities